wshs0713/node-nudb/README.md

 # NUDB

-A node module for NUDB.
+A Node.js module for NUDB.
 NUDB is a fast database and search engine.

 Menu:

 - [NUDB](#nudb)
   - [Install](#install)